 In June 2016, Janssen along with other pharmaceutical companies who are members of IPHA, published transfers of value made during 2015.
 Moving forwards, transfers of value will be published in June on an annual basis for transactions made during the previous calendar year.

-The code will have a significant impact on improving transparency in relation to the financial details of interactions between Janssen and HCPs and HCOs, showing that these interactions are legitimate and with the purpose of improving patient outcomes.
-In taking this new step, we are ensuring the open co-operation between pharmaceutical companies and HCPs/HCOs continues for the future.
+Jannsen wholeheartedly supports the code and we believe disclosure of Transfers of Value has a significant impact on improving transparency in relation to the financial details of interactions between Janssen and HCPs and HCOs, showing that these interactions are legitimate and with the purpose of improving patient outcomes.
+In taking this step, we are ensuring the open co-operation between pharmaceutical companies and HCPs/HCOs continues.